anic17/homepage/README.md

 Open the settings via the hamburger menu (located in the top left) and choose your preferred search engine.

 ## Live demo
 Here's a [live demo](https://anic17.github.io/homepage) of the homepage.
-The homepage will be added soon as a browser extension.

 # Contributors
 <table>